-Danielle claims that her husband of nearly 10 years, John, has been living a secret life — reaching out to men on Craigslist for sex and looking at child pornography.
-John insists that the child porn was accidentally downloaded, and while he admits to exchanging emails with men online, he maintains that he never met up with anyone in person.
+Danielle claims that her husband of nearly 10 years, John, has been living a secret life — reaching out to men online for sex and looking at child pornography.
+John insists that the child porn was accidentally downloaded, and while he admits to exchanging emails with men, he maintains that he never met up with anyone in person.
 How does he explain his actions?
 John agrees to take a polygraph test to prove that he has not had any sexual contact with men or with children — what will the results reveal?This program contains strong sexual content.
 Viewer discretion advised.

 More than 16 million kids in the United States are at risk for hunger each day.
 Fortunately, you can help.
 Visit Feeding America to find your local food bank.
 And, help Dr. Phil raise enough money for 10 million meals.
 Donate today!

 Secret Life?Danielle says that one night in 2006, she found something strange on the family computer — a picture of a man's genitals.
 She says she asked her husband, John, about it, and he became angry and blamed her mother.
 "That kind of gave me a red flag, but I brushed it off," she says.
 Then, in 2010, Danielle says she found emails to John from a man talking about meeting up for group sex.
 "My husband said, 'I'm down for anything,'" she recalls.
 Danielle says John insisted he was just looking to go out and "eat burgers and watch football."
 She says she didn't believe him — and asked if he might be gay.
 "He said, 'Absolutely not.'
 John swore he never met up with this man," Danielle recalls.
 She adds, "As far as I knew, he was only emailing that one guy, and he swore he'd never do it again."